Other Great Sites

-ACANA’s Freeze-Dried line is considered moderate risk, which is disappointing for a food that doesn’t lose points for processing.
-It averages about 45% protein and 10% carbohydrate, making it the lowest carbohydrate food in their lineup.This line scores better than other ACANA foods for several reasons.
+ACANA’s Freeze-Dried line is considered low risk.
+It averages about 42% protein and 10% carbohydrate, making it the lowest carbohydrate food in their lineup.This line scores better than other ACANA foods for several reasons.
 First, freeze-dried foods are minimally processed and maintain nearly all of their nutrients.
 This means there are few added minerals, although the freeze-dried foods do contain excessive added vitamins, which does indicate lower quality ingredients.

 ACANA’s Freeze-Dried line is also made without the oats and legume crops found in their dry foods.
 These ingredients are very high in glyphosate and pesticides, which lowers the score in most of ACANA’s dry foods.
 There are some glam ingredients, which are found in minuscule amounts including kelp and turmeric, but not as many as a lot of competitor foods.
-This food does contains probiotic and guarantees a minimum amount and is certainly ACANA’s highest scoring food line – but also the most expensive since low carbohydrate foods are higher in animal protein, which adds cost.
+This food contains probiotics but does not guarantee a minimum amount.
+It is certainly ACANA’s highest scoring food line – but also the most expensive since low carbohydrate foods are higher in animal protein, which adds cost.